-Sustainable urban development and management are crucial to the quality of life of the Mediterranean people.
-With a constantly growing share of the population living in cities, there is an urgent need to act on the negative impacts of urban activities that are hazardous for human health and the environment - in terms of emissions, energy consumption, mobility, (dis)connectivity, etc. - and to effectively plan and finance for adaptation and resilience to climate change, while for peripheral rural and mountainous areas concepts for sustainable infrastructure and services are necessary.
+Sustainable urban development and management are crucial to the quality of life.
+With a constantly growing share of the population living in cities, there is a need to act on the negative impacts of urban activities that are hazardous for human health and environment in terms of emissions, energy consumption, mobility, (dis)connectivity, etc. and to effectively plan and finance for adaptation and resilience to climate change.
+For peripheral rural and mountainous areas concepts for sustainable infrastructure and services are necessary.

-In particular, the clean energy transition must be tackled considering the impact on the environment and the economy of territories, taking into account territorial specificities such as islands, particularly emblematic of the Mediterranean challenges.
+In particular, the clean energy transition must be tackled considering the impact on the environment and the economy of territories, taking into account territorial specificities such as islands emblematic of the Mediterranean challenges.